suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Test cases completed with certain percentage passed Alpha or beta periods for testing ends
 Coverage of code, functionality or requirements are met to a specified point

-117. Which of the following is the primary purpose of the integration strategy for integration testing in the small?
+## 117. Which of the following is the primary purpose of the integration strategy for integration testing in the small?
-The primary purpose of the integration strategy is to specify which modules to combine when and how many at once.
+**Ans** The primary purpose of the integration strategy is to specify which modules to combine when and how many at once.

-118. What are semi-random test cases?
+## 118. What are semi-random test cases?
-Semi-random test cases are nothing, but when we perform random test cases and do equivalence partitioning to those test cases, it removes redundant test cases, thus giving us semi-random test cases.
+**Ans** Semi-random test cases are nothing, but when we perform random test cases and do equivalence partitioning to those test cases, it removes redundant test cases, thus giving us semi-random test cases.

-119. Given the following code, which statement is true about the minimum number of test cases required for full statement and branch coverage?
+## 119. Given the following code, which statement is true about the minimum number of test cases required for full statement and branch coverage?
 Read p

 Read q